 Common areas and amenities.
 Associations may close common area amenities as deemed appropriate to mitigate the spread of the virus.

 Meetings and events.
 HOA meetings may be delayed for a period of time or held by Zoom or conference call.
-Ross Morgan & Company will continue actively handle the needs of the communities we serve, under the direction of the Board.
+Ross Morgan & Company will continue to actively handle the needs of the communities we serve, under the direction of the Board.

 Staffing.
 Communities may experience temporary staff shortages if employees get sick or need to remain at home.
 Move-ins and move-outs, open houses, common area construction work, social events, large deliveries, and maintenance may be curtailed until staffing levels return to normal and the coronavirus pandemic is better controlled.